 Modernized Immigrant Visa (MIV)

 The U.S. Department of State is going paperless to better serve visa applicants.
 If you have received a letter from the National Visa Center (NVC) saying you may begin online processing, you need to scan and upload all necessary civil and financial documents to our online Consular Electronic Application Center (CEAC) at https://ceac.state.gov/IV.
 Please note this method is required for visa applicants who received such a letter from NVC.
 Please visit the website https://travel.state.gov/content/travel/en/us-visas/immigrate.html, to obtain detailed information on the various documents that you are required to include in your immigrant visa application.

-The Centers for Disease Control and Prevention (CDC) requires all IV applicants and K applicants who are referred for a medical exam to be fully vaccinated for COVID-19 as a part of the medical examination.
+The Centers for Disease Control and Prevention (CDC) requires all IV applicants who are referred for a medical exam to be fully vaccinated for COVID-19 as a part of the medical examination.
 Unlike other required vaccinations, applicants must complete the entire vaccine series for the medical examination to be considered complete.
 The new requirements go into effect on October 1, 2021.
 Should you have any further question on this issue, please visit Centers for Disease Control and Prevention (cdc.gov) for more information.